makinacorpus/Products.PloneboardNotify/Products/PloneboardNotify/README.txt

 As we can see, the relative link is keepd but the absolute portal url is added before it.

 Forums not inside message board
 -------------------------------

-Another not very know Ploneboard feature is that is possible to enable the forum usage also outside message boards, making it addable globally where we want.
+Another not very popular Ploneboard feature is that is possible to enable the forum use also outside message boards, making it addable globally where we want.

-Commonly this feature must be enabled through ZMI access, using the *portal_types* tools.
+Commonly this behaviour must be enabled through ZMI access, using the *portal_types* tools.

     >>> browser.open(portal_url)
     >>> browser.getLink("Forum")